parthmern/Backend/README.md

 // res.send we can see on our webpage with url "/"
 ```

-➔ HTTP Request Types we generally use :
+## 💛 HTTP Request Types we generally use
+➔ API / Endpoints / Routes are used inter-changeably but they are related to server paths. <br/>
 ```
 server.get("/",(req, res)=>{
   res.json({type:"GET"});